-This booklet provides details of the subjects available to our students in Years 9, 10 and 11 together with the options process and timescale for choices to be made.
-We want each student to choose wisely, having considered his or her own aptitudes and abilities, and hope that you will be able to support them in making these important educational decisions
+This booklet provides details of the subjects available to our students in Years 10 and 11 together with the options process and timescale for choices to be made.
+We want each student to choose wisely, having considered their own aptitudes and abilities and hope that parents/carers will be able to support their children in making these important educational decisions.

 We recommend that families consider what lies beyond KS4 when making choices.
-All students will progress to Post-16 education.
-Most will follow A Level or equivalent courses whilst others will wish to move to work-based learning at 16 so it is important to plan ahead when making choices for Year 9.
-We strongly recommend that all students continue to study an Arts / practical subject such as Art, Photography, Drama, Performing Arts, Music, or Design and Technology in order to continue to develop a breadth of skills and experiences.
-Towards the end of Year 9 we will guide students along one along one of three broad pathways according to their current performance at school to ensure they are stretched and challenged but also able to cope with the demands of their Level 2 courses.
+All students will progress to Post-16 education: whether they follow A Level and equivalent subjects, or move to work-based learning such as an apprenticeship; so it is important to plan ahead when making choices for Year 10.
+We will guide students along one of three broad pathways according to their current performance at school to ensure they are stretched and challenged but also able to cope with the demands of their Level 2 courses.
+We would strongly recommend that all students continue to study an Arts / practical based subject in Year 10 to continue to develop a broad breadth of skills and experiences.

-This booklet provides details of the options process, timeline, frequently asked questions and subject pages.
-If you have any subject specific questions after you have read through this brochure then please email the appropriate class teacher or subject leader. (link to emails)
+This booklet provides details of the options process, timeline, frequently asked questions and subject specific pages.
+If you have any subject specific questions after you have read through this brochure then please email the appropriate class teacher or subject leader.
 Mr Davey, Assistant Headteacher, will oversee the overall process and help students arrive at the final option choices.
 Please remember that whilst we will do our utmost to provide all the subjects offered and to accommodate all reasonable choices, financial, staffing or timetable constraints can occasionally make this impossible.
 We will engage you throughout the process and enter into a dialogue should we need to revisit option choices.

 This is a crucial period for your child and I cannot stress too strongly the importance of the decisions being made.
-In response to parental feedback, the final Option Choices form will now be available on our website, within the Student Zone: Options.
-The process must be completed online no later than Friday 25th March 2022 and confirmation of choices will be issued as soon as possible after this date.
+In response to parental feedback, the final Option Choices Form will now be available online.
+The form must be completed online no later than the 24th March 2023 and confirmation of choices will be made as soon after this as possible.